Women’s History Group

-The Women’s Herstory SIG connects members who enjoy researching and learning about the history of women---past, present and future.
-Organized in April, 2012, meetings are informal with members sitting in a circle and sharing the information they have gathered.
+The Women’s History Special Interest Group (SIG) connects members who enjoy researching and learning about the history of women---past, present and future.
+Organized in April 2012, meetings are informal with members sitting in a circle and sharing the information they have gathered.

-During the past year study has centered on the heroic women and men who joined the battle for the right of women to vote.
-In addition, members have looked at fights against slavery, racial injustice and gender inequality.
+During the past year, the study has centered on the heroic women and men who joined the battle for the right of women to vote.
+In addition, members have looked at fights against slavery, racial injustice, and gender inequality.
 The group has now turned its attention to modern trends in the Women’s Movement with focus on books written since 1960 by women.
 Recent discussion has centered on Cokie Robert’s book, “Ladies of Liberty”.

-The group meets on the UMass Boston campus from 11:30 a.m. to 1 p.m. on the 3rd Wednesday of each month.
-There are no meetings in July and August.
-Members receive an e-mail from the OLLI office before each meeting.
+The group meets in the Fearing Room at the Hingham Public Library from 10-11:30 a.m. on the 3rd Wednesday of each month during the Fall and Spring semesters.
+Members will receive an email from the OLLI office before each meeting.

-To learn more about Women’s Herstory or for information about joining, contact one of the SIG’s co-leaders.
+To learn more about Women’s History Group or for information about joining, contact one of the SIG’s co-leaders.
 They will be happy to talk with you.

-If you know you would like to join, contact the OLLI office at 617-287-7312 or by e-mail at firstname.lastname@example.org.
-Information on future meetings will be sent to you.
+If you know you would like to join, contact the OLLI office at 617.287.7312 or email email@example.com for information on future meetings.

 Special Interest Groups List